-Students facing major disciplinary action (such as suspension, expulsion, or transfer to another school) have a right to a fair hearingdue process.
-The process requires that procedures be established to guarantee that penalties which deny access to educational opportunity are
+Students facing major disciplinary action (such as suspension, expulsion, or transfer to another school) have a right to due process.
+The process requires that procedures be established to guarantee that penalties which deny access to educational opportunity are administered for a good and just cause.

 Due process procedures entitle students to: 1) oral or written notification of the charges; 2) explanation of the evidence; 3) opportunity to present his/her side of the story; and 4) a right to appeal decisions resulting in major disciplinary action to the next higher authority.

 Recommendations for expulsion provide further due process including a fair hearing before a Discipline Review Board, the right to be represented and to call witnesses.
 Students and their parent/guardian will have these rights explained to them at a pre-expulsion meeting.